IRS Sponsored Programs

 A VITA or TCE sponsor and the IRS may enter into an agreement that provides for the retention of copies of tax returns and Form 8453 U.S. Individual Income Tax Transmittal for an IRS e-file Return.
 The VITA or TCE sponsor, or the IRS, must retain this information.
 The VITA or TCE sponsor must not give this information to a third party, including a third party Transmitter.
 The IRS is responsible for ensuring that the taxpayer sends Form 8453 to the appropriate IRS office or submission processing center.
 However, the IRS may delegate to the VITA or TCE sponsor the responsibility for mailing Form 8453 to the appropriate local office or submission processing center.

 See Publication 3189, Volunteer e-file Administration Guide for additional information.
 It is designed as a resource guide to assist volunteer e-file administrators in implementing the correct electronic filing procedures at a volunteer e-file site.
 The publication provides guidance on IRS standards for volunteer sites, administrative procedures in using the software products (Desktop and Online), and samples of the types of e-file documents needed to successfully operate a volunteer e-file site.

 Employers Offering IRS e-file as an Employee Benefit

 The following procedures apply to employers who choose to offer electronic filing as an employee benefit to business owners and spouses, employees and spouses and/or dependents of business owners and employees.
 These rules do not apply if an employer contracts with an ERO to originate the electronic submission of the tax return.

-An employer and the IRS may enter into an agreement that provides for the retention of copies of tax returns, including Forms 8453 and IRS e-file Signature Authorizations.
-In the absence of such an agreement, the employer must retain this information.
+- The employer must retain copies of tax returns, including Forms 8453 and IRS e-file Signature Authorizations.
 It must not give this information to a third party, including a third party Transmitter.